 - 1. Critical Biodiversity Areas 1: The entire site is shown as occurring within a CBA1.
 These areas are in a natural state on site. - 2.
 Threatened ecosystem: The site occurs spatially within a regional vegetation type called Garden Route Shale Fynbos, which is listed as Vulnerable in The National List of Ecosystems that are Threatened and need of protection (GN1002 of 2011), published under the National Environmental Management: Biodiversity Act (Act No. 10, 2004).
-The floristic analysis here indicates that the vegetation on site is floristically and structurally forest, therefore not fynbos, but the spatial location within a threatened ecosystem is legally applicable.

-3. Forest habitat: The vegetation on site is forest, which is protected according to the National Forests Act.
+The floristic analysis here indicates that the vegetation on site is floristically and structurally forest, therefore not fynbos, but the spatial location within a threatened ecosystem is legally applicable. - 3.
+Forest habitat: The vegetation on site is forest, which is protected according to the National Forest Act (Act 84 of 1998 as amended).

-Figure 9: Drainage areas and protected milkwood trees on site.
+Figure 10: Drainage areas and protected milkwood trees on site (as per the biodiversity report - Appendix G)